microsoftgraph/microsoft-graph-docs/api-reference/beta/api/organizationsettings-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of organizationsettings object.
+Retrieve the properties and relationships of organizationsettings object when signed in as a Tenant Administrator.

 ## Permissions